max-gross/max-gross.github.io/research.md

 ### Work in Progress

-Child Maltreatment, High School Graduation, and Adult Arrests with Brian A. Jacob and Joseph P. Ryan.
+Child Maltreatment, High School Graduation, and Adult Arrests with Brian A. Jacob, Joseph P. Ryan, and E. Jason Baron.